RexChexTex/SWCME/README.md

 # SWCME
-Steam Workshop Collection Modlist Extractor
+The Steam Workshop Collection Modlist Extractor serves as a tool to hasten the deployment of game servers that utilize mods from the steam workshop.

-Hello!
-You've found my first project.

-This will be where I experiment with Python and Git.

-The goal will be a program that can convert a steam collection's mod ID numbers into a .csv file.

-This can be used in dedicated server lists and online modlist webhooks.
+Often, the server client will require the mods to be listed in a comma separated string, requiring cumbersome individual extraction.

+This tool allows a user to input the id number of the workshop collection, parse the steam workshop, and output a .csv file with a constructed string and matching .csv output file for easy sharing of lists and deployments.